cbroker1/text-as-data/README.md

 - What is a 'Document Frequency Matrix' and what is it used for?

-Week 2 - Text Pre-Processing (current week!
-6/2/20)
+Week 2 - Text Pre-Processing

 - Exploring best practices when pre-processing text data.

-Week 3 - Getting Data And APIs
+Week 3 - Getting Data And APIs (current week 6/10/20)

 Week 4 - Methods AND Models